 Anne Boleyn's only sister, Mary, was the mistress of Henry VIII before her sister entered the picture.
 The two sisters worked together for years.
 Along with Anne, Mary Boleyn once served Henry's sister, Mary, when she was Queen of France.
 Unlike Anne, Mary may have become the mistress of the new monarch of France, King Francis, who ascended to the throne once Louis XII died.
 Francis called her "the English mare" and "the royal mule," but some scholars think these names were actually meant for Anne.

 But Mary did have relations with her sister's eventual husband, becoming Henry VIII's mistress once she returned to England.
-She succeeded Bessie Blount, mother of Henry's only acknowledged, legitimate child, in his bed, but their affair didn't last beyond a year or so.
+She succeeded Bessie Blount, mother of Henry's only acknowledged illegitimate child, but their affair didn't last beyond a year or so.
 And despite The Other Boleyn Girl's embellished claims, Mary's two children were most likely not Henry's, but those of her husband, whom she married around this time.

 Mary's past with Henry came back to haunt Anne when the king sought to marry Mistress Boleyn.
 Technically, by legal standards of the time, trying to marry a woman whose sister he'd seduced was incestuous, so Henry had to seek a papal dispensation.
 Ironic, considering one of the excuses Henry used to cast off his first wife was that she had been his brother's wife.